japila-books/apache-spark-internals/docs/storage/BlockManager.md

 The block's memory size is fetched and recorded (using `MemoryStore.getSize`).

-The block is xref:storage:MemoryStore.adoc#remove[removed from memory] if exists.
+The block is storage:MemoryStore.md#remove[removed from memory] if exists.
 If not, you should see the following WARN message in the logs:

 ```
 Block [blockId] could not be dropped from memory as it does not exist